farley911/kraken/README.md

 This is a template to facilitate rapid application development based on the Angular CLI and John Papas styleguide.
 Using this template you will be able to rapidly deploy an application with the most common angular modules already configured as well as extensive linting rules to cover HTML, CSS, and TS to ensure a high level of code quality and consistency.

+## Quick Start

+1. Clone the repo
+1. Open a terminal pointing to the cloned directory
+1. run `> npm install`

 ## Linting

 I am a big proponent of linting your application to ensure both quality and consistancy.
 To this end I have included extensive rules for linting TS Sass/css.
 You may find these rules to be too restrictive for your preferences; If that is the case I highly recommend you disable the offending rule(s) rather than disable linting entirely.